ae9is/subtitle-chan/README.md

       return output;
     }
     ```
-1. Select Deploy -> New Deployment
+1. Select Deploy &rarr; New Deployment
 1. In the New Deployment dialogue, click the gear next to "Select type" and choose "Web app"
 1. Fill in the following settings and then Deploy
     - Execute as: Me